khetansarvesh/NLP/unitask_downstream_nlp/reading_qa.md

 ### $\color{cyan}{Solution}$
 If you think carefully this is just like POS tagging task just that instead of 36 class classification, it is not just a 2 class classification problem.
-- <START> : denotes the answer starting of the passage
+- {START} : denotes the answer starting of the passage
-- <END> : denotes the answer ending in the passage
+- {END} : denotes the answer ending in the passage

 Following is a [code](https://github.com/khetansarvesh/NLP/blob/main/unitask_downstream_nlp/Word-Level-Classification/Reading_QA.ipynb) where we finetune distilBERT for the above task.